gl-inet/docs3.x/docs/tutorials/wireguard_client.md

 If you are looking for a WireGuard provider, [check out this directly](#wireguard-providers).

 We can setup WireGuard Client via web Admin Panel and [mobile app](../mobile_app).
-For the mobile app, it has already integrated some WireGuard Service Providers, they are AzireVPN, MullvadVPN, TorGuardVPN, OVPN, WeVPN, StrongVPN, PIA VPN, SpiderVPN.
+For the mobile app, it has already integrated some WireGuard Service Providers, they are AzireVPN, MullvadVPN, OVPN, WeVPN, StrongVPN, PIA VPN, SpiderVPN.

 For setup via web Admin Panel, please follow the guide below.